romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 *Example of two developers applying the original concept of Continuous Integration, integrating every change into the mainline.
 As before, squares represent commits and circles represent merges, which are much simpler now, due to the high frequency of integration.*

+### Extended Continuous Integration

-However, although this original proposal has value on itself, **more recently the definition of Continuous Integration has been broadened**.
+Although the original proposal has value on itself, **more recently the definition of Continuous Integration has been broadened**.
 Nowadays it often implies the existence of a CI Server (such as [Jenkins](https://jenkins-ci.org/)) that, once a new change is made to the mainline of the VCS, executes a [Continuous Integration Pipeline](https://jenkins.io/doc/book/pipeline/).
 These pipelines are formed of different stages, executed sequentially on every integraton.
 Their goal, [as Martin Fowler states](https://www.martinfowler.com/articles/continuousIntegration.html), is **to verify every integration with an automated build**, to detect integration errors as quickly as possible.
 These builds include at least the compilation of the source code and the execution of unit tests, although in many cases other stages such as packaging, execution of integration / end-to-end tests and static code analysis are also included in these Continuous Integration Pipelines.

 In this extended definition, the pipeline can either finish successfully or a failure can be produced in any of the stages (tests failing, static analysis not passing a defined threshold….).
 Usually, in the event of a failure, a notification email is sent to the person that created the last commit (probably the one causing the failure).
 In such cases, in order to really get the benefits of Continuous Integration, it should be a priority for the team to keep the Continuous Integration status *green* (passing) instead of *red* (failing), fixing any problem as soon as it is detected ([ideally in less than 10 minutes](https://continuousdelivery.com/foundations/continuous-integration/#faq)).